configcat/docs/website/docs/sdk-reference/dart.md

 With the following hooks you can subscribe particular events sent by the SDK:

 - `onClientReady()`: This event is sent when the SDK reaches the ready state.
 When the SDK is configured with lazy load or manual polling it's considered ready right after instantiation.
-When it's using auto polling, the ready state is reached when the SDK has a valid configuration loaded into memory either from cache or from HTTP.
+When it's using auto polling, the ready state is reached when the SDK has a valid config.json loaded into memory either from cache or from HTTP.
 When the config couldn't be loaded neither from cache nor from HTTP the `onClientReady` event fires when the auto polling's `maxInitWaitTime` is reached.
-- `onConfigChanged(Map<string, Setting>)`: This event is sent when the SDK loads a valid configuration into memory from cache, and each subsequent time when the loaded configuration changes via HTTP.
+- `onConfigChanged(Map<string, Setting>)`: This event is sent when the SDK loads a valid config.json into memory from cache, and each subsequent time when the loaded config.json changes via HTTP.
 - `onFlagEvaluated(EvaluationDetails)`: This event is sent each time when the SDK evaluates a feature flag or setting.
 The event sends the same evaluation details that you would get from [`getValueDetails()`](#anatomy-of-getvaluedetails).
 - `error(String)`: This event is sent when an error occurs within the ConfigCat SDK.